stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 Jermyn dismissed everyone from the room before opening the box, though the instant sound of hammer and chisel shewed that he did not delay the operation.
 Nothing was heard for some time;
-just how long Soames cannot exactly estimate; but it was certainly less than a quarter of an hour later that the horrible scream, undoubtedly in Jermyn&rsquo;s voice, was heard.
+just how long Soames cannot exactly estimate; but it was certainly less than a quarter of an hour later that the horrible scream, undoubtedly in Jermyn's voice, was heard.
 Immediately afterward Jermyn emerged from the room, rushing frantically toward the front of the house as if pursued by some hideous enemy.
 The expression on his face, a face ghastly enough in repose, was beyond description.
 When near the front door he seemed to think of something, and turned